mwouts/nbsrc/README.md

 is a python package that represents Jupyter notebooks as R markdown files.
 It is also where notebooks as python scripts are implemented.
-But I felt notebooks as scripts deserved a standalone documentation, and that's the main reason for having the `nbsrc` package.
+But I felt notebooks as scripts deserved a standalone documentation, and that is the (only) reason for writing the `nbsrc` package, which is empty, appart from this README.

-You don't actually need the `nbsrc` package unless you want the command line conversion tools.

 ## Command line conversion

-The `nbsrc` package provides a `nbsrc` script that converts Jupyter notebooks to R or python scripts, and vice-versa.
+The `nbrmd` package provides a `nbsrc` script that converts Jupyter notebooks to R or python scripts, and vice-versa.

 Install it with
 ```
-pip install nbsrc --upgrade
+pip install nbrmd --upgrade
 ```

 and then use it as: